ua-snap/jp-fastapi/README.md

 - Request the "about" page, but specify a service category.
 The query uses a `GET` parameter to specify a service category.
     - http://localhost:8000/about/?service_category=atmosphere

 - Request data for an atmospheric variable.
-The query uses `GET` parameters to specify variable, source, location, and year range, and format.
+The query uses `GET` parameters to specify variable, location, year range, and format.
 Notice that if we do not specify the format, we see the default in the message.
     - http://localhost:8000/data/atmosphere/?variable=t2&lat=64.5&lon=-147.7&start_year=1990&end_year=2020
     - http://localhost:8000/data/atmosphere/?variable=t2&lat=64.5&lon=-147.7&start_year=1990&end_year=2020&format=csv
 - What happens if we request multiple variables?